-My name is Daniel Murfet, I am a Lecturer (aka tenure-track Assistant Professor) in the Mathematics Department at the University of Melbourne.
-My CV is here and you can contact me by email.
+My name is Daniel Murfet, I am a mathematician in the School of Mathematics and Statistics at the University of Melbourne.
+My CV is here and you can contact me by email or on Discord.
 My papers are on the arXiv with the exception of my PhD thesis which you can find here.
 I run a seminar, the videos from which may be found on YouTube.
 The Rising Sea is now available on the Metaverse.

-The title of this webpage refers to the following quote from Grothendieck, which I learned from Colin McLarty’s article “The Rising Sea: Grothendieck on Simplicity and Generality
+The title of this webpage refers to the following quote from Grothendieck, which I learned from Colin McLarty’s article “The Rising Sea: Grothendieck on Simplicity and Generality”